-Generous emergency support from funders and the UK government

-The generous support we have received along with some prudent decisions has resulted in a positive end of year position.
-The Trust finished the year with a general unrestricted surplus of £0.11m, increasing unrestricted reserves to £1.37m, £0.277m above the Trust's increased general unrestricted target of £1.1m.
+Generous emergency support from funders and the UK government The generous support we have received along with some prudent decisions has resulted in a positive end of year position.
+The Trust finished the year with a general unrestricted surplus of £0.11m, increasing unrestricted reserves to £1.37m.